deepcs233/Visual-CoT/README.md

 ### Pretrain (feature alignment)

+In our work, we directly use the project's weight from LLaVA-1.5.
 If you do not need to train it by yourself, projector weights can be downloaded here: https://github.com/haotian-liu/LLaVA/blob/main/docs/MODEL_ZOO.md#projector-weights

 Please download the 558K subset of the LAION-CC-SBU dataset with BLIP captions used in LLaVA [here](https://huggingface.co/datasets/liuhaotian/LLaVA-Pretrain).